-8.7505.I Alternate Care Facility Provider Reimbursement Requirements
+8.75056.I Alternate Care Facility Provider Agency Reimbursement Requirements

 - 1. Room and board shall not be a benefit of Alternative Care Facility services. - 2.
 Alternative Care Facility services shall be reimbursed according to a per diem rate, using a methodology determined by the Department. - a.
-Alternative Care Facility services are subject to Post Eligibility Treatment of Income (PETI), as outlined in Section 8.486.60. - 3.
+Alternative Care Facility services are subject to Post Eligibility Treatment of Income (PETI), as outlined in Section 8.7202.BB8.486.60. - 3.
 Non-Medical/Programmatic Leave Reimbursement - a.
 The Alternative Care Facility may receive reimbursement for a maximum of 42 days in a calendar year for Non-Medical/Programmatic Leave Days combined. - b.
 The Alternative Care Facility shall not be reimbursed for services during Leave Days if the Member is receiving Medicaid services over 24 hours in another approved Medicaid Facility, such as a nursing facility or hospital.

-8.7506 Assistive Technology
+8.75067 Assistive Technology

-8.7506.A Assistive Technology Eligibility
+8.75067.A Assistive Technology Eligibility

-- Assistive Technology is a covered service available to Members enrolled in one of the following HCBS waivers:
+- 1. Assistive Technology is a covered service available to Members enrolled in one of the following HCBS waivers:

 - a.
 Brain Injury Waiver

 - b.
 Children's Extensive Supports Waiver

 - c.
 Supported Living Services Waiver

-8.7506.B Assistive Technology Definitions
+8.75067.B Assistive Technology Definitions

-- 1. Assistive Technology Device means an item, piece of equipment, or product system, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of Members. - 2.
+- 1. Assistive Technology Device means an item, piece of equipment, or product system, including tablets, software, and phone applications, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of Members. - 2.
 Assistive Technology Service means a service that directly assists a Member in the selection, acquisition, or use of an assistive technology device.

-8.7506.C Assistive Technology Inclusions
+8.75067.C Assistive Technology Inclusions

-- 1. HCBS Supported Living Services (SLS) Waiver, Children's Extensive (CES) Waiver: - a.
+- 1. Assistive Technology is authorized for Organized Health Care Delivery Service (OHCDS) as outlined at Section 8.7202.W. - 2.
+HCBS Supported Living Services (SLS) Waiver, Children's Extensive (CES) Waiver: - a.
 The evaluation of the assistive technology needs of a Member, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the Member in the customary environment of the Member. - b.
 Assistive technology recommendations shall be based on an Assessment provided by a qualified provider within the provider's scope of practice. - c.
 Training and technical assistance shall be time limited, goal specific and outcome focused. - d.
 Services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices. - e.
 Training or technical assistance for the Member, or where appropriate, the Family Members, Guardians, caregivers, advocates, or Legally Authorized Representatives of the Member. - f.
 Warranties, repairs, or maintenance on assistive technology devices purchased through the waiver. - g.
 Adaptations to computers, or computer software related to the Member's identified needs in their Person-Centered Support Plan.

-2. HCBS Brain Injury (BI) Waiver
+23. HCBS Brain Injury (BI) Waiver